nicoaspra/lemniscateinstitute002/_services/calculus/DC-2.1-introduction-to-limits.md

 The figure shows that the function approaches 4 as $x$ approaches 2 from either sides (left or right), except when $x$ is exactly equal to 2 where the function is undefined.
 But since a limit mostly cares about what it approaches regardless of the destination, we can say that the limit of the function is 4.

-<iframe src="https://www.desmos.com/calculator/a0mqtvkrsy" width="100%" style="min-height:400px"></iframe>
+<iframe src="https://www.desmos.com/calculator/ykj58grx17" width="100%" style="min-height:300px"></iframe>

 You can also try interacting with the graph above.
-If you try hovering your mouse close to $x=2$, you will get a value for $y$.
-However, when you arrive at EXACTLY $x=2$, the value of your $y$-component is undefined.
+If you try hovering your cursor close to $x=2$, you will get a value for $y$.
+However, when you arrive at **EXACTLY** $x=2$, the value of your $y$-component is **undefined**.
 This shows that even if $f(2)$ is undefined, we are still approaching a specific value, which is 4.

-Moreover, the limit of this type of function can also be solved by simplifying the function first before substituting the value to the equation,
+Furthermore, the limit of this type of function can also be solved by simplifying the function first before substituting the value to the equation,

 $$
 \begin{align*}